TwitchRecover/TwitchRecover/README.md

 <a href="https://cash.app/$daylamtayari"><img src="https://img.shields.io/badge//$daylamtayari-%2300C244.svg?&style=for-the-badge&logo=Cash-App&logoColor=white&labelColor=black"></a>
 <a href="https://www.blockchain.com/btc/address/15KcKrsqW6DQdyZPrgRXXmsKkyyZzHAQVX"><img src="https://img.shields.io/badge/15KcKrsqW6DQdyZPrgRXXmsKkyyZzHAQVX-%23F7931A.svg?&style=for-the-badge&logo=bitcoin&logoColor=white&labelColor=black"></a>

-## Notice: The 2.0 version with a GUI, ton of extra features from clips recovery to VOD downloads, clip downloads and much more is releasing early this week!
+### Notice: The 2.0 version with a GUI, ton of extra features from clips recovery to VOD downloads, clip downloads and much more is releasing in alpha between Christmas and New Years.
+Final version coming out first week of January.
+### Features of the 2.0 are: getting the live link of a stream; downloading a stream live; downloading VODs; downloading sub-only VODs; recover VODs; download highlights; recover highlights (unconfirmed); download a clip; recover ALL clips from any stream of all time; mass recover and mass download options.

 # Twitch Recover